Our Team

 Belmont University Architect in Residence

 David Minnigan serves as a Thought Leader for the Creative Arts Collective.
-With 41 years experience as a practicing architect, interior designer, and urban planner- 24 of which on Belmont’s campus-David Minnigan has joined the University as Architect in Residence* and the Creative Arts Collective.
-His passion for spaces and places that express the awe and wonder of the Christian experience have brought him to this place of cultivating both new and renewed approaches to the faith-inspired arts that enable people and communities to flourish.
+With 41 years of experience as a practicing architect, interior designer, and urban planner – 24 of which are on Belmont’s campus – Minnigan has joined the University as Architect in Residence and the Creative Arts Collective.
+His passion for spaces and places that express the awe and wonder of the Christian experience has brought him to this place of cultivating new and renewed approaches to the faith-inspired arts that enable people and communities to flourish.